BUILDING THE GENERATION OF TOMORROW

 - Insights into emotional intelligence, social business, globalization, global business, climate change and circular economy.

 The Learning Journey also included deep conversations within the group (teamwork and structured BUZZ-talks) as well as reflection hours in the evening.
 The interaction between the participants was open and honest – and filled with joy and fun – both in formal and informal situations.
-The established network will continue for years to come through online seminars and other networking activities.
+The established Global Talent Network will continue for years to come through online seminars and other networking activities.

 The network group consists of 20 young talents (age 19-22) from 11 countries: Brazil, China, Denmark, Indonesia, Malaysia, Puerto Rico, Russia, South Africa, Tanzania, Turkey and USA.
 All participants had either been handpicked by YGPs esteemed partner universities from around the world or had gone through extensive application processes.
 Several thousand young people applied this year, and thanks to our scholarship partners, also talents from non-privileged backgrounds were able to join the group.

 This amazing Learning Journey could not have happened without the support from our great global sponsors.
 Scholarship partners 2016 are: Accenture, Carlsberg, Credit Suisse, Matahari, Sabanci, Sberbank, United in Diversity Foundation, and Universitas Pelita Harapan.

 EXAMPLES OF OUTCOME